Cricket-ECB lifts suspension on Yorkshire hosting international matches | Sports-Games

 Cricket-ECB lifts suspension on Yorkshire hosting international matches

-"We have worked night and day to bring about tangible change at Yorkshire, and the removal of the sanctions has validated and reignited our drive for positive progress," added Patel.
+"This is the correct decision by the ECB -- under Lord Patel the club has shown a real willingness to change & have already come a long way.
+His leadership has earned the club another chance but the reforms must continue and we must see real change," the 30-year-old wrote on Twitter.
+Patel added in a statement: "We have worked night and day to bring about tangible change at Yorkshire, and the removal of the sanctions has validated and reignited our drive for positive progress."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)